lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 // SubscribeToAllChannels or SubscribeToXXXOperation where XXX correspond to the operation name. func (ac *AppController) SubscribeFromAllOperations(ctx context.Context)

-// SubscribeToSayHellosFromHelloChannel will subscribe to new messages on the "hello"
+// SubscribeToSayHelloFromHelloChannel will subscribe to new messages on the "hello"
 // channel, specified in the "ReceiveHello" operation.
 // It will expect messages as specified in the AsyncAPI specification.
 //